Legally Written and Reviewed by Matthew Dolman

 Civil lawsuits across the country reveal that Lyft Corporation has allegedly enabled a hidden epidemic of sexual assault, using a model that prioritized reckless growth and shareholder profits over the basic security of its passengers.

-Lyft Corporation has repeatedly attempted to position these assaults as isolated incidents involving "bad apples."
+Lyft Corporation has repeatedly attempted to position these assaults as isolated incidents involving “bad apples.”
 The company’s own internal documents and transparency reports, however, obliterate this defense.
-These reports confirm the company was allegedly aware of thousands of assaults and yet failed to implement necessary safety measures for years.
+These reports confirm the company was allegedly aware of thousands of reported incidents, including sexual assault reports.
+In fact, Lyft has admitted to receiving over 6,800 reports of sexual assault between 2017 and 2022, with the majority involving non-consensual touching of a sexual body part.

 The true scope of this institutional failure is shocking.

-From 2017 to 2019 alone, Lyft Corporation documented 4,158 reports of the most severe categories of sexual assault.
+From 2017 to 2019 alone, Lyft Corporation documented 4,158 reported assaults in the most severe categories of sexual assault.

 Within those reports, 360 were documented cases of rape that occurred during Lyft rides.